gunharth/laravel-elixir-concept-op/README.md

 ## To use with Laravel
 - merge all into the Laraval structure - move public index.html into your blade views and you're ready to go.

+The template is released under the Creative Commons Attribution 3.0 License [https://creativecommons.org/licenses/by/3.0]